digital-asset/daml/docs/source/getting-started/first-feature.rst

   yarn workspaces run build

+This may take a couple of minutes.
-We should now have an up-to-date TypeScript interface to our DAML model, in particular to the ``Message`` template and ``SendMessage`` choice.
+The result is an up-to-date TypeScript interface to our DAML model, in particular to the new ``Message`` template and ``SendMessage`` choice.

 We can now implement our messaging feature in the UI!